Best Razer keyboards 2024: all the brand's top gaming decks

 Reasons to avoid

-Yes, these are particularly sensitive switches - something we struggled with in the early days of our testing.
-However, with a little muscle memory we were soon flying across the deck, and started to value such twitch-reflex reactivity in both work and play.
+Yes, these are particularly sensitive switches - something our reviewer struggled with in the early days.
+However, with a little muscle memory they were soon flying across the deck, and started to value such twitch-reflex reactivity in both work and play.
 Not only is this a solid piece of kit in itself, but the DeathStalker V2 Pro is also one of the few wireless options from Razer.
 The brand promises a 26 hour battery on full brightness, with 200 hours at no RGB.
-We found that this rang true during our own use - clocking an average 27 hours per charge with LEDs blaring at full whack.
+This rang true during our own use - clocking an average 27 hours per charge with LEDs blaring at full whack.

 While there's no USB passthrough or wrist rest included (a shame at a full $249.99 MSRP), you're getting a sophisticated piece of kit here, with a lick of luxury on top.
 From the shorter profile to the sleek Razer branding along the larger bottom bezel, the DeathStalker V2 Pro certainly stands out in a setup.
 If you're looking to invest in a low profile Razer keyboard, this is your best option.